patrik64/adventofcode/2016/05/README.md

 You are faced with a security door designed by Easter Bunny engineers that seem to have acquired most of their security knowledge by watching [hacking movies](https://en.wikipedia.org/wiki/Hackers_(film)).

-The eight-character password for the door is generated one character at a time by finding the MD5 hash of some Door ID (your puzzle input) and an increasing integer index (starting with ``0``).
+The **eight-character password** for the door is generated one character at a time by finding the [MD5](https://en.wikipedia.org/wiki/MD5) hash of some Door ID (your puzzle input) and an increasing integer index (starting with ``0``).

-A hash indicates the next character in the password if its hexadecimal representation starts with five zeroes.
+A hash indicates the **next character** in the password if its [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) representation starts with **five zeroes**.
 If it does, the sixth character in the hash is the next character of the password.

 For example, if the Door ID is ``abc``: